oprogramador/plezuro_js/doc/rst/source/tutorial/basics/variables/index.rst

 The scope of a variable is limited within the curlies ('{', '}') which are used for the function (even a conditional or a loop used an inner function).
-So if you want to use a variable across multiple functions you have to declare it a propriate place.
+So if you want to use a variable across multiple functions, you have to declare it a propriate place.